-In this article, you will learn how PC temperature increases and How to monitor CPU temperature with the best CPU temperature monitor for Windows PC.
-Lastly few tips are also explained to lower CPU temperature and keep it cool.
+In this article, we have explained how you can monitor CPU temperature in Windows PC. we have explained the programs to monitor the temperature of your CPU.
+Lastly few tips are also explained to lower PC temperature and keep it cool.

 Note: We didn’t ignore Laptop users, they can also learn how to check laptop CPU temperature with laptop temp monitors after reading this guide.